0xemmkty/tinymind-blog/content/blog/sep-oct-watchlist.md

 **1** (re read) あなたを杀す旅  (10.11, waaaaaaa this is art piece crying crying crying i love i love i love ajslkalfkhflakf;ak;asffa GOD!!!!!!!)

 **2** Inu Yasha(犬夜叉) vol1 (10.17)  first watch anime at my 9-10 yo , i remember kikyo and kagome these two characters. and i remember i had a extremely strong opinion with someone irl and we share some opinion and agrue with peoples online.
 - **"what i hate is not she 'stole' your lover, what I hate is she wants to exist in your place."**
+  **3** maodao zushi (10.20, review: i love how every character have their own life and their positon)
+- ** “I’ve lied to countless people and have destroyed countless more.
+Just as you’ve said, murdering my father, my brother, my wife, my son, my master, my friends.
+There’s not a single sin left in this world that I haven’t committed!
+But you, only you, I’ve never ever wanted to harm you!”**
+- **“I can't help it.
+To seek pity even after doing all the bad things— that's the kind of person I am.”**